National Socialist Council of Nagaland: Controversies

-In 2015, it was reported by The Economist that the NSCN-K had previously been backed by India's intelligence agencies to divide other Naga separatist groups and weaken the Naga insurgency.
+In 2015, The Economist, a British newspaper, claimed that the NSCN-K had previously been backed by India's intelligence agencies to divide other Naga separatist groups and weaken the Naga insurgency.

-NSCN-IM has been accused of killing innocent people who speak against their aims or ideology.
+NSCN-IM has been accused of killing innocent people, including Nagas, who speak against their aims or ideology.
 In September 2021, Athuan Abonmai, a Zeliangrong man from Grace Colony, was kidnapped and killed by NSCN-IM members.